-Additional hands-on experience in military enrichment activities which contribute to the development of leadership and management such as the intercollegiate Ranger Competition Team, Carson-Newman Color Guard, Marksmanship Competition Team, Eagle Battalion Drill team, and other selected official Military Science regular, on-going, supervised developmental activities.
-Prerequisite: Military Science Practicum I. Corequisite: Enrollment in the Military Science Advanced Course or permission of the Professor of Military Science.
+Additional hands-on experience in military enrichment activities which contribute to the development of leadership and management such as the intercollegiate Ranger Competition Team, Carson-Newman Color Guard, Marksmanship Competition Team, Eagle Battalion Drill Team, and other selected official Military Science regular, on-going, supervised developmental activities.
+Prerequisites: Enrollment in the ROTC Program and permission of the Professor of Military Science.